How to round corners in Photoshop tutorial

 Dragging the circles to sharpen the corners.

-Then I’ll drag one of the circles to round them all by the same amount, which is usually what you want.
+Then, drag one of the circles without holding any keys to round all four corners equally (which is usually what you want).

 Rounding all four corners together.